blockspacer/fuchsia-cobalt/README.md

 should be similar if not identical to the associated file in the Fuchsia repository [here](https://fuchsia.googlesource.com/fuchsia/+/master/build).

-### encoder
-This directory contains the code for Cobalt's Encoder, which is a client library whose job is to encode Observations using one of several privacy-preserving encodings, and send Envelopes to the Shuffler using gRPC.

 ### keys
 This directory contains development keys for encrypting observations/envelopes to the backend.